astropy/astropy/docs/development/pd/extending.rst

 .. _extending.extension.operator:

-:class:`~pandas.api.extensions.ExtensionArray` operator support
+:class:`~astropy.api.extensions.ExtensionArray` operator support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, there are no operators defined for the class :class:`~pandas.api.extensions.ExtensionArray`.
+By default, there are no operators defined for the class :class:`~astropy.api.extensions.ExtensionArray`.
 There are two approaches for providing operator support for your ExtensionArray:

 1. Define each of the operators on your ``ExtensionArray`` subclass.
-2. Use an operator implementation from pandas that depends on operators that are already defined on the underlying elements (scalars) of the ExtensionArray.
+2. Use an operator implementation from astropy that depends on operators that are already defined on the underlying elements (scalars) of the ExtensionArray.

 .. note::